SPLWare/esProc/README.md

 ##	About esProc SPL

-esProc SPL is a pure Java developed software that can serve as a programming language for data analysis, a middleware for report data preparation, and an efficient big data computing engine.
+esProc is a pure Java developed software that can serve as a programming language for data analysis, a middleware for report data preparation, and an efficient big data computing engine.
+SPL(short for Structured Process Language) is the programming language used in esProc, specifically designed to process structured data.
+Currently, SPL is available only in  esProc, so we often use 'SPL' or the full term 'esProc SPL' interchangeably to refer to the same product, 'esProc'.

 ### [esProc Analytics](https://www.scudata.com/langding-page-spl-data-analysis/)
 SPL adopts a unique grid programming approach, where code is written in cells and the results of each calculation step can be viewed in real-time through the cells.
 It has the same strong interactivity as Excel and can also be embedded into Excel to work, making it very suitable for exploratory data analysis.